vaze-esha/BIE_thesis_replication_package/README.md

 2. Instrument Construction by CES Version

 - For **each CES version (2 and 3)**:
-  - Merge CCI tracts with CES scores.
+  - Merge CCI census tracts with CES scores.
-  - Deduplicate to tract-county-year level.
+  - De-duplicate to tract-county-year level.
   - Define treatment and control tracts using RD cutoff:
     - Version 2: CES ≥ 32.66 & ≤ 36.52 (bandwidth 3.86)
     - Version 3: CES ≥ 38.69 & ≤ 42.55 (bandwidth 3.86)
   - Compute:
     - `Treat_Tract`: treated indicator